billdirks/billdirks.github.io/pelican/content/metric_playground/metric_playground.md

 Even though my code has a lot of shortcomings (e.g. I assume the data is well-formed and only contains 1 column), it did teach me about data processing bottlenecks.
 I see why people develop new data formats and why so much attention is spent on IO.

 Thanks for reading!

+# Acknowledgements

+Thanks to [Ben Weintraub](https://www.benweintraub.com/) for the discussions and helping make this post better!